yoannBonge/ArchiWebos/README.md

 # Architect portfolio

-Creation of elements of a fictitious website presenting the portfolio of an architect, in HTML/CSS/Javascript.
+Creation of dynamic elements of a fictitious website presenting the portfolio of an architect, in HTML/CSS/Javascript.
 (This project was carried out as part of a web development training)
 ## Authors